 (That’s good for you.)

-Deep health comes from a balanced diet of fresh, whole foods.
+Deep Health comes from a balanced diet of fresh, whole foods.
 It comes from sufficient exercise combined with genuine rest.
-It comes from clean air and clean water.
+It comes from fresh air and clean water.
 It comes from real human connection and sincere emotional expression.

 And it comes from living with purpose and joy, and using your life as an expression of these things.

 When you coach for Deep Health, you consider the multi-dimensional thriving of a whole person in their whole life.

 Not just body fat percentage and blood work, but also factors like how people think, feel, live, and connect to others.

 Don’t worry: We’re not suggesting you master psychotherapy, or tackle the human condition.

 We are suggesting you understand how healthy eating and lifestyle practices affect every aspect of your client’s well-being.
 And how every dimension of Deep Health affects the eating and lifestyle practices of your clients.